simonbaron-it/HomeLab-EnterpriseEnvironment/Documentation/Domain-Controller/Active-Directory.md

   - <b>Service Accounts</b> are separated from standard user accounts so they can be managed independently.

 ## User Accounts
-> 20 Test user accounts were created to represent employees from different departments within the organisation.
+> 20 test user accounts were created to represent employees from different departments within the organisation.
 These users were placed into their corresponding departmental OUs and assigned appropriate security group memberships.

 ### Naming Convention
 User accounts follow a `[first initial][surname]` naming convention.